-Edwin Outwater is a visionary conductor who is reinventing the concert experience with major orchestras and institutions throughout the world.
-He is Artistic Director of the Eastern Sierra Symphony, a groundbreaking music festival in Mammoth Lakes, California, Artistic Director of The Line-Up, a concert series at The Park at Wrigley in Chicago, and Music Director Laureate of the Kitchener-Waterloo Symphony in Ontario, Canada.
-An ardent champion of new music and cross-cultural and interdisciplinary collaboration, he is equally adept at interpreting canonical masterworks, premiering new commissions, and connecting audiences with repertoire beyond the mainstream.
-He is, in the words of Michael Tilson Thomas, “one of the most innovate conductors on the scene today.”
+Edwin Outwater is a truly visionary conductor.
+Regularly working with orchestras and institutions throughout the world, he produces, curates, and conducts unique concert experiences.
+He is equally adept at interpreting canonical works, and regularly premieres new commissions and connects audiences with repertoire beyond the mainstream.
+He is, in the words of Michael Tilson Thomas, “one of the most innovative conductors on the scene today.”

-Outwater’s recent projects include “Sound Health,” a collaboration with soprano Renée Fleming, The Kennedy Center, and the National Institutes of Health, as well as a jazz version of Mussorgsky’s Pictures at an Exhibition, with Wynton Marsalis, the Jazz at Lincoln Center Orchestra, and the Chicago Symphony.
-This season he appears with the Orchestra of St. Luke’s at Carnegie Hall in a concert for families featuring a world premiere of composer Caroline Shaw, narrated by actor John Lithgow.
-He also introduces Chicago to The Line-up, an outdoor concert series he created and curates at The Park at Wrigley, which combines multi-genre music performances with the technology and capabilities of major-league sports.
+Edwin Outwater’s recent curations include “Sound Health,” a collaboration with soprano Renée Fleming, The Kennedy Center, and the National Institutes of Health, as well as a jazz version of Mussorgsky’s Pictures at an Exhibition, with Wynton Marsalis, the Jazz at Lincoln Center Orchestra, and the Chicago Symphony.
+He also appeared with the Orchestra of St. Luke’s at Carnegie Hall in a concert for families featuring a world premiere of composer Caroline Shaw, narrated by actor John Lithgow.